 Modern theatrical productions usually portray Franklin as a stylishly dressed lady in a lab coat, which seems pretty close to the mark.
 We suggest you go for the same effect.
 The items we recommend (pictured from left to right in the row of product images up top):

-1. Vintage dress: 1950s shirtwaist.
-That link goes to a page of search results at eBay, which is probably your best bet for finding a bargain.
+2. Alternative option: vintage 1950s shirtwaist.
+That link goes to a page of search results at eBay, which is probably your best bet if you’re hunting for a bargain.
 Another excellent place to look is Etsy.
+You could also just wear a skirt-and-blouse combo that’s conservative enough to pass for the 50s.

 3. Lab coat.
 Fortunately, lab coats haven’t changed much in the past 60 years.
 A long modern coat like this will work fine.